 Acceptance does not mean we must approve and enjoy everyone and their actions and behaviors.
 It means that we let go of judgment of them as persons.

-If means we let go of the need to classify their souls as “good” or “evil.”
-It means we recognize that we’re not qualified to do this, can’t read human hearts or minds, and leave this kind of judgment to more qualified powers than me.
+If means we release our need to classify their souls as “good” or “evil.”
+It means we recognize that we’re not qualified to do this, can’t read human hearts or minds, and leave this judgment to more qualified powers than me.

 Whatever we stop judging, we stop disconnecting from.